-She was born on July 20, 1938.
+Beautiful girl was born on July 20, 1938.
 Her real name was Natalia Zakharenko, then Gurdina.
-Natalie was a daughter of Russian immigrants Nikolai Zakharenko from Vladivostok, and Maria Zudilova from Barnaul.
+She was a daughter of Russian immigrants Nikolai Zakharenko from Vladivostok, and Maria Zudilova from Barnaul.
 They changed the name to Gurdin when became U.S. citizens.
-Natalie was fluent in English and Russian.
+Pretty girl was fluent in English and Russian.
 According to her she was “very Russian”.
 During her stay in Los Angeles, Natalie was a parishioner of Holy Transfiguration Cathedral.

-Her acting career began when the girl was only four years old.
-She became a very successful child actress.
-She played in films such as Miracle on 34th Street (1947), The Ghost and Mrs. Muir (1947) and Star (1952).
+By the way, her acting career began when the girl was only four years old.
+To tell the truth, she became a very successful child actress.
+Little actress played in the films including Miracle on 34th Street (1947), The Ghost and Mrs. Muir (1947) and Star (1952).
 For the role of Judy in the movie Rebel Without a Cause with James Dean she was an Oscar nominee in 1955.

 Roles in West Side Story (1961), Gypsy (1962) and The Great Race (1965) brought Natalie world fame.
 And roles in Splendor in the Grass (1961) and Love with the Proper Stranger (1963) brought her two more nominations for an Academy Award.

-Her career continued successfully during the 1960s and at the beginning of the new decade Wood decided to devote herself to her family.
-One of the last major roles she played in the movie Now and Forever in 1979, for which she was awarded the Golden Globe.
+Her career continued successfully during the 1960s.
+At the beginning of the new decade Wood decided to devote herself to her family.
+One of the last major roles she played in the movie were in Now and Forever in 1979.
+You know, she was awarded the Golden Globe for the roles.

 10-year-old Natalie fell in love at first sight with handsome Wagner.
 The girl came to her mother and said that she would marry him.
 And her dream came true.
 On December 28, 1957 Natalie Wood and Robert Wagner became husband and wife.
 However, the marriage of star couple was short-lived.
 After living together for only four years, Natalie and Robert divorced.
 According to rumors the reason was Natalie’s affair with the famous Hollywood heartthrob Warren Beatty.
 But it was not so, according to Suzanne Finsted, the actress caught her husband “in a compromising position with another man…”